rock-core/tools-roby/roby/task_relations/dependency.md

 Available as Roby::TaskStructure::Dependency

-See {rdoc_class: TaskStructure::DependencyGraphClass::Extension} for the list
-of methods that are defined on Roby::Task and Roby::TaskStructure::DependencyGraphClass for the methods accessible on the relation graph.
+See `TaskStructure::DependencyGraphClass::Extension` for the list of methods that are defined on Roby::Task and Roby::TaskStructure::DependencyGraphClass for the methods accessible on the relation graph.